| Women in Motion September 2000

 also be done without the towel against the resistance of

+the floor.
 Experts may also recommend

 wearing a heel cup or heel cushion in both running and